Jeff Herman: Recognition

 Jeff Herman has been recognized as a leading trial lawyer by the National Trial Lawyers Association, citing his representation of more than one thousand brave men, women, and children in his work over his career.
 His law firm, Herman Law, is also widely recognized as one of the nation’s leading firms for victims of sexual abuse.

 In 2013, Jeff Herman was named "Child Advocate of the Year" by KidSafe Foundation during their 4th Annual Fundraiser.
 In reporting the award, the Observer noted that Herman has been "recognized for his unique child forensic interviewing technique, and he trains professionals from various child welfare organizations on how to help sexually abused children heal through disclosure".
 He has been referred to in the media as the "Dark Knight", fighting for the most vulnerable victims.
 Herman has also been referred to as the "legal eagle" and the "Go-To-Guy" for sexual abuse lawsuits.

 While on MSNBC discussing the Jerry Sandusky sex abuse scandal, Herman coined the term "pedophile speak", describing the way pedophiles talk about and justify abusing children.
 While discussing the sexual abuse lawsuits he filed against Kevin Clash, Herman told The Baltimore Sun it has been his goal to "listen to sexual abuse victims and give them a voice".
 In an op-ed piece for Reuters about bringing down powerful men accused of rape, Herman said the role of the internet in sexual abuse cases is changing and it can play a positive, equalizing role enabling victims to come forward and speak up in support of others.

 In 2024, Herman was inducted into the Society of Benchers, the highest honor bestowed by the Case Western Reserve University School of Law.
 The award recognizes distinguished alumni for their professional achievements and contributions to the legal field.
 Herman was honored for his nationally recognized work as a trial attorney representing survivors of sexual abuse and his advocacy for trauma-informed legal practices.

 Personal life

 Herman is a practicing member of the Jewish faith and father of six children.
 In 2008, the Miami Herald profiled Herman and reported on his greatest weakness: red meat.
-He has a favorite steakhouse in every city, never deviating from his order of a medium rare New York strip and a side salad.
 Herman is also an avid collector of wine and single malt scotch.